overmind88/hypha-installation/README.md

 - `docker` ([Official installation guide](https://docs.docker.com/engine/install/))
 - `docker-compose` ([Official installation guide](https://docs.docker.com/compose/install/linux/))
-- `openssl` (Use your distributive repositiories or [official website](https://www.openssl.org/) to install)
+- `openssl` (Use your distributive repositories or [official website](https://www.openssl.org/) to install)

 #### Host & Network

 - Internet access to [Docker Hub](https://hub.docker.com)
-- Priviledges to run docker containers
+- Privileges to run docker containers
 - SSL certificate (HTTPS required to support OAuth and native hashing algorithm)
         - If you don't have one you can get it for free from https://letsencrypt.org/ or use self-signed